hashicorp/terraform-provider-google/website/docs/r/compute_disk_resource_policy_attachment.html.markdown

 page_title: "Google: google_compute_disk_resource_policy_attachment"
 sidebar_current: "docs-google-compute-disk-resource-policy-attachment"
 description: |-
-  Disk resource policies define a schedule for taking snapshots and a retention period for these snapshots.
+  Adds existing resource policies to a disk.
 ---

 # google\_compute\_disk\_resource\_policy\_attachment

-Disk resource policies define a schedule for taking snapshots and a retention period for these snapshots.
+Adds existing resource policies to a disk.
+You can only add one policy which will be applied to this disk for scheduling snapshot creation.

+~> **Note:** This resource does not support regional disks (`google_compute_region_disk`).